What It's All

 only made two

-wrong turns but were able to correct course within a few
+wrong turns but were able to correct course quickly.
+It

 was a lot of fun and Deb can't wait to do it